 What is Smoke Loader?

-Smoke Loader, sometimes also called Dofoil, is a modular malware that is mainly utilized to download other viruses to infected machines.
-Despite its loader nature, Smoke Loader bot can be equipped with a variety of malicious functions.
+Smoke Loader, sometimes also called Dofoil, is a modular malware mainly utilized to download other viruses to infected machines.
+Despite its loader nature, the Smoke Loader bot can be equipped with a variety of malicious functions.
 Most of these functions are targeted at stealing sensitive data from the victims.

 Smoke Loader was first observed in the wild in 2011.
 It was seen being sold on underground portals grabberz[.]com and xaker[.]name by a member named SmokeLdr.
-The functionality of the malware varies from one attack to the other and depends on the choice of modules done by the attackers.
+The malware functionality varies from one attack to the other and depends on the choice of modules done by the attackers.

 General description of Smoke Loader

-The main functions of Smoke Loader include to load up to ten executable files and run them, geo-target the victim’s to direct attacks at specific countries, load files via URLs, mimic legitimate processes, and provide detailed summaries on installs and launches.
+The main functions of Smoke Loader include loading up to ten executable files and run them, geo-target the victims to direct attacks at specific countries, load files via URLs, mimic legitimate processes, and provide detailed summaries on installs and launches.

 What’s more, while a lot of malware in the wild need to iterate through a list of processes to find their injection target, thus allowing researchers to discover them, Smoke Loader manages to avoid this behavior and stay hidden by calling the Windows API GetShellWindow to access the shell’s desktop window, and evoke GetWindowThreadProcessId to obtain the process ID of Explorer.exe.

-To further confuse security researchers, all Smoke Loader functions contain pointless instruction.
+To further confuse security researchers, all Smoke Loader functions contain pointless instructions.
 At the same time, the library names are encrypted with a hardcoded key.
-Instructions are not coded in a standard way, instead, they are mixed with jump instructions.
+Instructions are not coded in a standard way.
+Instead, they are mixed with jump instructions.
 Most of this code reroutes the program flow to create confusion when Dofoil is debugged.

 Malware analysis of Smoke Loader